 You/your team are/is free to follow any research, data collection and or analysis methodology that you/your team consider the most appropriate to address the required task.

-- A report should follow IEOM Zimbabwe Conference format.
+- A report should follow IEOM Brail Conference format.
 It is limited to 12 pages.

-- The deadline for the submission of the report is October 30, 2020.
+- The deadline for the submission of the paper is on January 30, 2021.

 - Submissions could be as individuals or a team of 3-4 members maximum.

 - All participants should be current undergraduate, postgraduate or recent graduate students.

 - The case study must be solved completely by the team members.

 - Submission must be within the deadlines and no late submissions will be accepted.